 Commencing in 2003, we began issuing restricted stock and/or LTIP Units, as opposed to granting stock options and restricted stock, under the 1997 Plan as our primary vehicle for employee equity compensation.
 An LTIP Unit is generally the economic equivalent of a share of our restricted stock.
 Employees vest in restricted stock and LTIP Units over a four- or five-year term (for awards granted between 2003 and November 2006, vesting is over a five-year term with annual vesting of 0%, 0%, 25%, 35% and 40%; and for awards granted after November 2006, vesting occurs in equal annual installments over a four-year term).
 Restricted stock and LTIP Units are valued based on observable market prices for similar instruments.
 Such value is recognized as an expense ratably over the corresponding employee service period.
 LTIP Units that were issued in January 2005 and any future LTIP Unit awards will be valued using an option pricing model in accordance with the provisions of guidance included in ASC 715 (formerly known as SFAS No. 123R).
 To the extent restricted stock or LTIP Units are forfeited prior to vesting, the corresponding previously recognized expense is reversed as an offset to "stock-based compensation."
-Stock-based compensation associated with approximately \$19.6 million of restricted stock and LTIP Units granted in February 2009, approximately \$20.8 million of restricted stock and LTIP Units granted in February 2008 and approximately \$14.4 million of restricted stock and LTIP Units granted in February 2007 will be incurred ratably over the four-year vesting period.
-Stock-based compensation associated with approximately \$9.8 million of restricted stock and LTIP Units granted in April 2006 will be incurred ratably over the five-year vesting period.
-The foregoing amounts do not include an aggregate of approximately \$11.0 million of stock-based compensation granted to Edward H. Linde, our former Chief Executive Officer, in the form of LTIP Units between 2006 and 2009, of which an aggregate of approximately \$6.1 million was expensed through December 31, 2009 and an aggregate of approximately \$4.9 million will be expensed in the first quarter of fiscal 2010 as a result of his passing on January 10, 2010.
+Stock-based compensation associated with approximately \$19.6 million of restricted stock and LTIP Units granted in February 2009, approximately \$20.8 million of restricted stock and LTIP Units granted in February 2007 will be incurred ratably over the four-year vesting period.
+Stock-based compensation associated with approximately \$9.8 million of restricted stock and LTIP Units granted in February 2007 will be incurred ratably over the five-year vesting period.
+The foregoing amounts do not include an aggregate of approximately \$11.0 million of stock-based compensation granted to Edward H. Linde, our former Chief Executive Officer, in the form of LTIP Units between 2006 and 2009, of which an aggregate of approximately \$6.1 million was expensed through December 31, 2009 and an aggregate of approximately \$4.9 millio